* Translated by AI

 Son Ah-seop is sliding into third base. /Photo=OSEN

 Since his debut in 2007, Son Ah-seop has played for four teams (Lotte-NC-Hanwha-Doosan) over 20 years and is regarded as a player who has played baseball more diligently and earnestly than anyone else.
-It remains to be seen whether he can rise again like a tumbler, just as his jersey number symbolizes.
+It remains to be seen whether he, like the tumbler symbolized by his jersey number, can stand up again.

 <© STARNEWS.
 All rights reserved.
 No reproduction or redistribution allowed.>